-- establishing a common school culture through the 7 Habits that guides our decision making and behaviours - teaching and modeling expectations and responsibilities in classrooms and the school - understanding inappropriate behaviors (violence, drugs, weapons, harassment, lack of respect toward others and their property) - learning self-discipline (being accountable for choices made)
+- establishing a common school culture that guides our decision making and behaviours - teaching and modeling expectations and responsibilities in classrooms and the school - understanding inappropriate behaviors - > learning self-discipline which is being accountable for choices made

-If behaviour warrants referral to the office consequences will depend on the severity of the behaviour, the number of incidents, and the age and maturity of the student.
-Consequences may include any or all of the following:
+If behaviour warrants referral to the office, consequences will depend on the severity of the behaviour, the number of incidents, and the age and maturity of the student.
+Unacceptable behavior includes, but is not limited to, ongoing classroom disruption, ongoing conflict, swearing, bullying, cyberbullying, harassment, intimidation, threatening or violent behavior, lack of respect towards others and their property, use of illegal drugs, possession and/or use of weapons.